How to use a green screen.

 Once your footage is narrowed down, use the Ultra Key tool in Adobe Premiere Pro to key out the background.
 Open the Effects panel and then the Ultra Key tab.
 Use the Eyedropper tool to choose your key color, selecting an area on the green or blue screen.
 If you’re lucky, this will do most of the work for you.
 Otherwise, adjust the sliders labeled Matte Generation, Matte Cleanup, Spill Suppression, and Color Correction.
 These will tweak the way in which your key is being removed.

 Consider edits to your new background.

 Make any necessary adjustments to the new background you are adding to your video.
 If you’re shooting a close-up interview, add some depth of field by making the background slightly soft.
 “Think, ‘what would that background look like if it were really there when I shot it?
 How am I going to adjust for that?’” says Holtz.

 Take it further with creative green screens.

 Look for small, fold-out background panels that resemble a round section of green screen.
 You can use these to shoot keyable footage on the go.
 Hold the pop-up screen behind the person or object you want to shoot.
-In your video editor, cut a simple matte (called a rubbish matte) between the person and the edge of the green area and remove the background beyond the line of the matte.
+In your video editor, cut a simple matte (called a garbage matte) between the person and the edge of the green area, and remove the background beyond the line of the matte.